 Key Stage 3

 - In each subject, a higher percentage of girls than boys achieved the expected level.
-The gap between girls and boys was greatest in Welsh Second Language (14.9 percentage points).
+The gap between girls and boys was greatest in Welsh Second Language (12.8 percentage points).

 Key Stage 2

-- In 2014, the percentage of pupils achieving the expected level (level 4 or above) in Welsh Second Language was 73.1 per cent, compared with 67.7 per cent in 2013.
+- In 2016, the percentage of pupils achieving the expected level (level 4 or above) in Welsh Second Language was 77.9 per cent, compared with 76.1 per cent in 2015.

-Further dataA further breakdown of all the data shown in this release by local authority, attainment level and by gender will be available on StatsWales.
+Further dataA further breakdown of all the data shown in this release by local authority, attainment level and by gender is available on StatsWales.
 Benchmark information tables are also available for Key Stage 3 (both for core and non-core subjects) and are published alongside this release.